StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/REFRESH_EXTERNAL_TABLE.md

 ## Description

-Updates Hive and Hudi metadata cached in StarRocks.
-This statement is used in one of the following scenarios:
+Updates metadata cached in StarRocks.
+The metadata is from tables in data lakes.
+This statement is used in the following scenarios:

 - **External table**: When using a Hive external table or Hudi external table to query data in Apache Hive™ or Apache Hudi, you can execute this statement to update the metadata of a Hive table or Hudi table cached in StarRocks.
-- **External catalog**: When using a [Hive catalog](../../../data_source/catalog/hive_catalog.md) or [Hudi catalog](../../../data_source/catalog/hudi_catalog.md) to query data in Hive or Hudi, you can execute this statement to update the metadata of a Hive table or Hudi table cached in StarRocks.
+- **External catalog**: When using a [Hive catalog](../../../data_source/catalog/hive_catalog.md), [Hudi catalog](../../../data_source/catalog/hudi_catalog.md), [Delta Lake catalog](../../../data_source/catalog/deltalake_catalog.md), or [MaxCompute Catalog](../../../data_source/catalog/maxcompute_catalog.md) (since v3.3) to query data in the corresponding data source, you can execute this statement to update the metadata cached in StarRocks.

 ## Basic concepts